PatrickKyei/exception/_drafts/2022-05-21-things-you-should-cancel-from-your-life.md

 It only leads to misery.
 But if you act, you shine.
 And if you act consistently, you’ll be unstoppable.

-## Settling.
-Never settle

-The only limits in your life are the ones you put on yourself, so dream big, and be bold.

 ## Doubting yourself

 Self doubt kills more dreams than failure does.